Zan Rowe: Television

 In 2009, Rowe joined music presenter Richard Kingsmill in presenting a special edition of Rage, Triple J Hottest 100 of All Time, broadcast over two nights on the weekend of Friday 7 August 2009.

 In 2015–2016, Rowe presented The Critics for ABC iview, a program on screen culture.

-In 2017, Rowe was announced as one of the panellists for ABC TV's new screen review show Screen Time, hosted by Chris Taylor.
+In 2017, Rowe was announced as one of the panelists for ABC TV's new screen review show Screen Time, hosted by Chris Taylor.

 In 2017, Rowe and Charlie Pickering began hosting the New Year's Eve countdown show on the ABC.

 Rowe presents a weekly music news segment on News Breakfast.
 After a decade presenting the segment, Rowe resigned from the role in 2024, replaced by Triple J announcers Lucy Smith and Sosefina Fuamoli.

 She has also hosted various other programs on the ABC, including Double J, as well as written for the ABC about the Australian musical industry.
 In 2020, Rowe co-hosted weekly music program The Sound on the ABC.
 Rowe was one of the hosts of the ABC's 90th birthday celebration in 2022, alongside Tony Armstrong, and Craig Reucassel.
-In 2025 she appeared as a contestant on Claire Hooper's House Of Games.
+In 2025 she appeared as a contestant on Claire Hooper's House of Games.

 Rowe hosts Take 5 with Zan Rowe, a television version of her Double J radio segment and podcast, which premiered in September 2022.
-A second series premiered from 8 October 2023, and the third on 1 October 2024.
-Series 3 guests were Dannii Minogue, Bill Bailey, Claudia Karvan, Neil Finn, Bernard Fanning, and Casey Donovan.
+Season one included interviews with Guy Pearce, Keith Urban, Missy Higgins, Tony Armstrong and Tori Amos.
+Season two premiered on 8 October 2023, and included interviews with Noel Gallagher, Natalie Imbruglia, Jimmy Barnes, Mark Coles Smith, G Flip and Lin-Manuel Miranda.
+Season three commenced on 1 October 2024, and featured guests Dannii Minogue, Bill Bailey, Claudia Karvan, Neil Finn, Bernard Fanning, and Casey Donovan.
+Season four aired in 2025, and included guests Melanie C, Aaron Chen, Kevin Bacon, Lorde, Jarvis Cocker and Paul Kelly.
+Season five premiered on 20 August 2026 with guests Peter Garrett, Shania Twain, Darren Hayes, David Byrne, Jacinda Ardern, Lainey Wilson, Genesis Owusu and Vika & Linda Bull.

 Rowe's comfortable style has been celebrated by industry and artists alike, with Bernard Fanning calling her "our beloved 21st Century Molly Meldrum".